bradneal14/yard_surfing/README.md

-# FresherNote
+# YardSurfing

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Live Demo][www.yardsurfing.herokuapp.com]

 [heroku]: http://www.herokuapp.com

-## Minimum Viable Product
+## About

 <!-- FresherNote is a web application inspired by Evernote built using Ruby on Rails
 and React.js.
 FresherNote allows users to: -->

-YardSurfing is a web application inspired by CouchSurfing built using Ruby on Rails and React.js.
-YardSurfing allows users to:
+YardSurfing is a web application inspired by CouchSurfing/AirBnb built using Ruby on Rails and React.js.
+\nYardSurfing allows users to:
-- [ ] Signin/Signout users
+- [ ] Signin/Signout with password encryption.
+- [ ] Search and browse the world for properties.
-- [ ] Users should be able to add yards
+- [ ] Make requests to stay at a yard for a given time period.
-- [ ] Users should be able to book yards
+- [ ] Add/remove yards from the database.
+- [ ] Edit their profiles, including pictures.
-- [ ] Users should be able to leave feedback (reviews)
+- [ ] View properties on the map.

 <!-- This is a Markdown checklist.
 Use it to keep track of your